lenis2000/homepage/_posts/blog/2023-10-20-AI-for-math.md

 <img src="{{site.storage_url}}/img/blog/CP-2015.png" style="width:600px; max-width:100%" alt="An example of an unpolished Mathematica output from a 2015 paper (arXiv:1502.07374)">

-Translating from `LaTeX` to `Mathematica` was not generally avaiable to me until AI tools.
+In another direction, translating from `LaTeX` to `Mathematica` was not generally avaiable to me until AI tools.
 Now, I can copy a piece of `LaTeX` code from a paper I currently write, and check in `Mathematica` that I did not make any typos.
 Better yet, I can snap a piece of code from a PDF of **any** paper I find, and use it for `Mathematica` computations.

-Here is the GPT API prompt:
+In this example, I look at [arXiv:0905.0679](https://arxiv.org/abs/0905.0679), pick the formula for the weight `w(x)` from Section 4, and check that the expression for `w(x+1)/w(x)` given in Section 8.2 is indeed correct.

+Here is the `GPT-4 API` prompt for the second part of this task, where there is a typo in OCR `w_{t, S}( & +1) / w_{t, S}(x)`, but `GPT-4` does not care, and still produces a decent output:
 ```zsh
 heygpt --model=gpt-4 "convert this expression to Mathematica, output just the mathematica expression\
 $\begin{aligned} w_{t, S}( & +1) / w_{t, S}(x)=\frac{q^{2 N+T-1}\